 Your money is basically locked up until the loan matures, which could be earlier than the actual loan term if the mortgage is prepaid.

-Should You Apply at LendingHome?
+Should You Apply for a Mortgage at LendingHome?

 All in all, it appears that LendingHome is targeting a niche market that has either been shunned by traditional mortgage lenders, or simply doesn’t want to deal with them because of the many restrictions investors with lots of properties face.